The latest news from the sector Blog

 April 2020 | Platform

-1. Safety in the workplace.
+Safety in the workplace

 The health and safety of citizens and employees is a priority.
 Therefore, all actors in the value chain must commit to:

-1. Preparing for recovery:
+Preparing for recovery

-1. Fair competition
+Fair competition

 Despite the recognised need for broad industry cooperation, all actors in the value chain are fully committed to compliance with applicable competition laws.
 In addition to regular legal review of all coordination and information exchange efforts, the following principles will apply:

-• Where information exchange or temporary cooperation between competitors is deemed necessary to avoid supply shortages caused by COVID-19, such exchange or cooperation must be structured in accordance with Article 101TFEU/53 of the EEA Agreement or other applicable competition laws and in accordance with the guidance of the competent competition authorities.
+• When considering the exchange of information or temporary cooperation between competitors necessary to prevent supply shortages caused by COVID-19, structure such exchange or cooperation in accordance with Article 101 TFEU/53 of the EEA Agreement or other applicable competition laws and in line with the guidance of competent competition authorities.

 Noticias relacionadas